|From K4TLH's Weekend Radio Projects you can build - By:

 element after the current one is done - or just a basic memory

 latch.
-I was really not happy with the Mode A keying the 2-IC
+I was really not happy with the simple iambic keying

-version of this circuit produced so I added an extra NAND gate and a
+version of this circuit produced so I added an extra AND gates

 few steering diodes.
 I simply poll the outputs of the U3b

-Flop and the incoming paddle contacts.
-With the U2b NAND, if
+flip flop and the incoming paddle contacts.
+With the

 5 sees a high on the Q of U3b Flip Flop and pin 6 sees that the "Dah"